| Our Work - SchoolsFor nearly 25 years, EPIC▪MRA has been helping K-12 and ISD schools

 engage in further study of other school improvements.
 The 2013 bond

 proposal was approved by a 69 percent "yes" to 31 percent "no" margin.
+Fenton Area Public Schools Using information garnered from a survey conducted for the Fenton Area

 Public Schools in 2005, EPIC·MRA recommended that the district